Historically Black Colleges & Universities (HBCU) Program

 Activity Director: Dr. Cheryl Blackman

-Academic Assessment for the College of Professional Studies measures effectiveness supports learning, provides accountability, and continuously improves the teaching-learning process.
-Data from assessment measurements recommend changes in student learning outcomes, curriculum design, accredited program support, and pedagogy.
-These results ultimately guide practice at all levels of the University and directly impact student learning outcomes, retention, and graduation.
+Assessment is a vital and integral part of teaching and determines whether or not the goals of education are being met.
+It determines whether the university and its academic programs achieve stated programmatic goals and objectives.
+Assessment measures effectiveness, supports learning, provides accountability, and continuously improves teaching-learning.
+Data from assessment measurements are used to recommend changes in areas such as student learning outcomes, curriculum design, accredited program support, and pedagogy.
+These results guide practice at all university levels and directly impact student learning outcomes, retention, and graduation.

 Administration and Finance